Pioneer Village Yellow Victorian

 Buffalo Bill Ranch NE (The spirit of Buffalo Bill loves to visit for awhile and remember all the great memories of his life as he sees all of his memorabilia on display, and even sits in his favorite chair).

-Captain Benson Bailey House NE (The spirit of Captain Benson Bailey is trying to find peace in his forever home for not realizing while alive that it was his neighbor who poisoned his wife.
+Captain Benson Bailey House NE (The spirit of Captain Benson Bailey is trying to find peace in his forever home after not realizing while alive that it was his neighbor who poisoned his wife.
 His own life wouldn’t have ended so soon if he had known the truth because this neighbor also poisoned him).

-Pioneer Living History Village: The Yellow Victorian, AZ (Past homeowners and their families reside or visit to enjoy and remember their experiences).
+Pioneer Living History Village: The Yellow Victorian, AZ (Past homeowners and their families reside or visit to enjoy and remember their earthly experiences).

 Renewing and restoring a creaky, seen-better-days home can act like an environmental trigger, drawing the spirits into being an active presence.